How to Help

 You may also donate using Paypal or Venmo by scanning the QR codes below.

-We are adding additional strength and improvement from the original design.
-There will be two ten inch galvanized steel “U” channels bolted to the inside of both glu-lams their entire length of 150’.
-Additionally there will be a 10” galvanized steel I-beam installed in the center of the walkway the entire 150’ length.
+For additional strength and improvement from the original design, there are now two ten inch galvanized steel “U” channels bolted to the inside of both glue-lams their entire length.
+There is also is a 10” galvanized steel I-beam installed in the center of the walkway the entire 150’ length.

 To see an excerpt from our approved plans, see below.